Medieval parish churches of York: Holy Trinity (also known as Christ Church), King's Square

 Largely rebuilt in the nineteenth century, closed in 1886 and fell into disuse (by 1896 it housed a small flock of sheep).
 It was demolished in 1937, but some of the gravestones from its churchyard can be seen in King's Square near the top of the Shambles, and at the Petergate end of the Square is a large inscribed paving stone commemorating the church.

 St Andrew, Fishergate

 Between Fishergate and the River Foss, the church was taken over in approximately 1195 by a Gilbertine Priory which was dissolved in 1538.

 St Benet

 The church, on the corner of Swinegate and Back Swinegate, was built before 1154 and demolished around 1300.

 St Clement, Clementhorpe

 It possibly dated back to pre-Conquest times, then became part of a 12th-century Benedictine nunnery which was closed in 1536.
 The church itself closed in 1547, but some ruins were still to be seen when Francis Drake published Eboracum.
-A new Church of St Clement was eventually built in Scarcroft Road in 1872–4.
+A new St Clement's Church was eventually built in Scarcroft Road in 1872–4.